 - Talk it out.
 A burden shared with someone often becomes lighter.
 Share your fears with a family member, a friend, or a therapist.
 Psychotherapy, also known as talk therapy, can also play an important role in alleviating or eliminating the effects of anxiety.
 It doesn’t only deal with talking to a therapist about your fears and problems but finding the best solutions as well.

 - Deal with the fear.
 This is probably a very difficult thing to do, but you may want to try it out.
+According to Kristine Tye, MA, LMFT, “Anxiety can direct you to see that something about a situation is too important to ignore.”
 Just slowly expose yourself to the thing that scares you.
 If you’re afraid of people, attend big parties.
 If you hate dark places, get accustomed to one a few minutes of your day.
 Just take a deep breath and face the problem.
 Take a risk.
 Be happy.